fraawlen/cassette/doc/spec.md

 A section sequence is defined with a `SECTION` lead token, followed by section names.
 All section names need to be enabled (see [Section Additions]() and [Section Deletions]()) for the given section to be allowed to be parsed.
 Sections can be repeated.
 By convention, to differentiate section names from function tokens and generic strings or values, section names should capitalize their first character.

 Before a section is defined, all sequences are part of the 'always' section, and will always be read and processed.
-Likewise, if a section definition does not have any section name following it, the following sequences will be considered to belong to the 'always' section and will always be processed.
+Likewise, if a section definition does not have any section name following it, the following sequences will also belong to the 'always' section and will always be processed.

 ```
 	sequence // always read